trychlos/pwix-modal/README.md

     Returns an array which contains the buttons known by `Modal`.

     This function is obsoleted as of v 1.6.0, will be removed on 2.0.
-It is now enough to get `Object.keys( Modal.C.Button )` array.
+It is enough to get `Object.keys( Modal.C.Button )` array.

 - `Modal.setButtons( buttons [, id ] )`